-Two years of sports betting regulatory turf wars across the United States has produced several species of legal sportsbooks.
+Two years of sports betting regulatory turf wars across the United States has produced several species of legal sportsbook apps.
 There’s some shared DNA, but the quantity and quality of sportsbooks varies wildly among jurisdictions, with their ecosystems created unequally and the logic behind them disparate.

 The nation’s capital, currently mired in its own identity crisis, is the site of a legal sports betting model that will provide a fantastic case study in what it means to be a “lottery sportsbook” jurisdiction versus one with “casino sportsbooks.”
 That’s because the mayor and D.C.
 Council are due to receive a study in May 2021 evaluating the lottery model’s performance, and officials will have the opportunity to pivot.
 According to the law, the study is due 24 months after the effective date of May 3, 2019.